martyngigg/analytics-data-platform__container_images/README.md

 > # Edit the new '.env' file and supply your credentials...
 ```

-This only needs to be done once:
+This only needs to be done once.
+Now push the image:

 ```sh
 > set -a; source .env; set +a  # activates credentials (do once per shell session)